bomonike/bomonike.github.io/countries.md

 * "Timor-Leste" is the official name of "East Timor".
 "Timor" comes from the Malay word for "east."
 "Leste" is the Portuguese word for east.
 So the country's name is essentially "East East", as it occupies the eastern half of the island of Timor, north of Australia.
 After being colonized by Portugal, it declared independence in 1975 but was almost immediately invaded and occupied by Indonesia.
 It wasn't until May 20, 2002 that East Timor finally achieved full independence, becoming the first new sovereign state of the 21st century.

 * Although the <strong>Vatican City</strong> has +379 as its official country code is, it not used because their telephone system is integrated with Italy's country code +39.
 Call that, followed by the area code for Rome 06, and then the local number 698xxxxx.
+When dialing within Italy, 06 698xxxxx.

 ## Passport Index